That you for submitting your enquiry.

 We will be in contact with you as soon as possible.

 Patricia’s research began with in-depth studies of children and television in 1980.
-By 1986, she was Head of Research and Development for ABC Television in Australia and had published research monographs, Girls and Television and The Lively Audience (under the name Patricia Palmer).
+In 1986, she was appointed Head of Research and Development for ABC Television in Australia and published research monographs, Girls and Television and The Lively Audience (under the name Patricia Palmer).